JBEI/edd/jbei/README.md

 # JBEI Python Code

-This package contains Python code for general JBEI use, particularly for client interface to JBEI's web application at the API level.
-Code here is a work in progress, and should eventually be versioned and distributed independently of (though in coordinated with) specific application code such as EDD or ICE.
+This package contains Python code for general JBEI use, particularly for client interface to JBEI's web applications at the API level.
+Code here is a work in progress, and should eventually be versioned and distributed independently of (though coordinated with) specific application code such as EDD or ICE.

-If you aren't familiar with what an [API](https://en.wikipedia.org/wiki/Application_programming_interface) is, you probably shouldn't be using these scripts, or you should do so with help and with great care to avoid destroying important data.
+If you aren't familiar with what an [API](https://en.wikipedia.org/wiki/Application_programming_interface) is, you probably shouldn't write your own code to use these scripts, or you should do so with help and with great care to avoid destroying important data.

 This initial version of these scripts and API's are only supported for the purpose of automating